Hindustani classical music: Thumri

 Some recent performers of this genre are Abdul Karim Khan, the brothers Barkat Ali Khan and Bade Ghulam Ali Khan, Begum Akhtar, Nirmala Devi, Girija Devi, Prabha Atre, Siddheshwari Devi, Shobha Gurtu and Chhannulal Mishra.

 Ghazal

-In the Indian sub-continent during Mughal rule, the Persian Ghazal became the most common poetic form in the Urdu language and was popularized by classical poets like Mir Taqi Mir, Ghalib, Daagh, Zauq and Sauda amongst the North Indian literary elite.
+In the Indian subcontinent during Mughal rule, the Persian Ghazal became the most common poetic form in the Urdu language and was popularized by classical poets like Mir Taqi Mir, Ghalib, Daagh, Zauq and Sauda amongst the North Indian literary elite.
 The Ghazal genre is characterized by its romance, and its discourses on the various shades of love.
 Vocal music set to this mode of poetry is popular with multiple variations across Central Asia, the Middle East, as well as other countries and regions of the world.

 Instruments

 Although Hindustani music clearly is focused on vocal performance, instrumental forms have existed since ancient times.
 In fact, in recent decades, especially outside South Asia, instrumental Hindustani music is more popular than vocal music, partly due to a somewhat different style and faster tempo, and partly because of a language barrier for the lyrics in vocal music.

 Many musical instruments are associated with Hindustani classical music.
 The veena, a string instrument, was traditionally regarded as the most important, but few play it today and it has largely been superseded by its cousins the sitar and the sarod, both of which owe their origin to Persian influences.
 The tambura is also regarded as one of the most important instruments, due to its functioning as a fundamental layer that the rest of the instruments adhere to throughout a performance.
 Among bowed instruments, the sarangi and violin are popular.
 The bansuri, shehnai and harmonium are important wind instruments.
 In the percussion ensemble, the tabla and the pakhavaj are the most popular.
 Rarely used plucked or struck string instruments include the surbahar, sursringar, santoor, and various versions of the slide guitar.
 Various other instruments have also been used in varying degrees.